 Based on our 25+ years of combined experience, the government may undervalue your property and offer you less than what you potentially deserve.
 Without experienced legal guidance, it’s easy to accidentally take steps that may not be in your favor and can’t be reversed.

 If your property is on the NCDOT’s radar for a Complete Street or for any reason, we strongly urge you to talk with an eminent domain attorney.
-Our attorneys (two of whom used to work on behalf of the NCDOT) will review your case for FREE.
+Our attorneys (several of whom used to work on behalf of the NCDOT) will review your case for FREE.